platformsh/legacy-cli/README.md

 ## Requirements

-* Operating system: Linux, OS X, Windows Vista, Windows 7, Windows 8 Pro, or Windows 10 (Windows 8 Standard does not work due to an issue with symlink permissions)
+* Operating system: Linux, OS X, or Windows 10
-* PHP 5.6 or higher, with cURL support
+* PHP 7.1 or higher
 * Git
 * A Bash-like shell:
   * On OS X or Linux/Unix: SH, Bash, Dash or ZSH - usually the built-in shell will work.